Children's audiology

 We welcome referrals for patients with the following:

-- children at risk of hearing problems as a result of a medical condition or treatment for a medical condition
+- Children at risk of hearing problems due to a medical condition or treatment

 Referrals to Charing Cross Hospital/Parkview Centre